Proto:Banjo-Pilot/Diddy Kong Pilot 2001

 Interestingly, this game has an option under the Options menu to change the control method of flying the planes from using the D-Pad to using tilt motion.
 This was completely scrapped in later versions of the game.
 When selecting tilt motion from the Options menu, the game will tell the player to lay their Game Boy Advance flat and press A to start.
 If the player does, the game will go back to the title screen.

-It isn't known how accurate or how well the tilt motion works, since no emulator has such a feature (yet) and nobody has access to the original cartridge this ROM was dumped from.
+It isn't known how accurate or how well the tilt motion works, since no emulator that can play this ROM has such a feature (yet) and nobody has access to the original cartridge this ROM was dumped from.
 The game does recognize when tilt motion is enabled, though, as the D-Pad is disabled during races.

 Splash screens of the Nintendo and Rare logos exist in the ROM, but are never loaded.
 Note that the copyright date on the Nintendo splash screen says 2001.
 Banjo-Pilot, the game this prototype eventually became, was released in 2005.